bidah/universal-medusa/readme.md

 Run the medusa backend

-| You need to have a local postgres database already created and running
+ℹ️ You need to have a local postgres database already created and running

 ```bash
 # first time only you need to seed db